Thursday, April 26, 2012

 Departing Bocas

-Ariel Ready (and us) For Summer
+Ariel Ready (and us) for Summer

 We have put Ariel away for the next few months.
 We are spending five nights in Panama City on our way out of the country.
 We splurged on air travel from Bocas del Toro to Panama City rather than spend a day on the bus.
-We are staying at the Marriott Courtyard which is next to the Pacific Multiplaza.
+We are staying at the Marriott Courtyard, which is next to the Pacific Multiplaza.
 We are still using Marriott points I earned during ten years of work travel.
 This is a fantastic location with the Pacific Ocean visible from our room.

 Air Panama